matyalatte/File-List-Viewer/docs/README.md

 ## License

-Files in this repository are licensed under [wxWindows Library Licence](../license.txt).
+Files in this repository are available under [wxWindows Library Licence](../license.txt).

-It is a modified version of LGPL explicitly allowing not distributing the sources of an application using the library even in the case of static linking.
+> It is a modified version of LGPL explicitly allowing not distributing
+> the sources of an application using the library even in the case of static linking.